adafruit/adafruit-beaglebone-io-python/Adafruit_BBIO/README.md

 ## Usage

-On a recent Beaglebone Debian image, access to the eQEP0 and eQEP2 channels should work out of the box:
+On a recent Beaglebone Debian image, access to the eQEP0 and eQEP2 channels should work out of the box, at least as root user.
+To ensure you can run the code as a regular user, read on the prerequisites section below.

 ```python
 from Adafruit_BBIO.Encoder import RotaryEncoder, eQEP2